jorbDehmel/oak/README.md

 dialects). `Oak` also aims to have an integrated build system, necessitating only one call to the compiler per executable.

-`Oak` uses `Rust`-like typing, without
+`Oak` uses `Rust`-like typing, without `Rust`'s lifetime system.
-`Rust`'s lifetimes system.
 It is similar to `C` with stronger macro support, modern typing, generics, compile-time syntax modification and integrated package management.

 This document outlines the basics of `Oak`, as well as the canonical formatting of `Oak` code.
 Deviation from this